Bethesda Softworks: 2020s

-In May 2024, Microsoft announced that they were closing Arkane Austin, Tango Gameworks and Alpha Dog Games as part of a significant organization restructure of Bethesda's operations.
+In May 2024, Microsoft announced that it was closing Arkane Austin, Tango Gameworks and Alpha Dog Games as part of a significant organization restructure of Bethesda's operations.
 Xbox Game Content and Studios head Matt Booty explained that the shuttering of the studios reflected a desire to prioritize the development of "high-impact titles" and investing more in Bethesda's catalogue of blockbuster franchises.
 Mobile developer Roundhouse Studios also ceased activity, with its team being consolidated into ZeniMax Online Studios.
 Development of all DLC content for Redfall also ceased.
-Xbox president Sarah Bond cited a necessity to keep their gaming business growing through periods of transition and industry stagnation, as a reason for the studio closures.
+Xbox president Sarah Bond cited a necessity to keep its gaming business growing through periods of transition and industry stagnation, as a reason for the studio closures.
 Addressing Tango Gameworks directly, she proposed that the varying metrics for success on a game-by-game basis was examined when deciding to shut the studio down.
 Despite Tango's closure, Matt Booty reiterated the necessity for Xbox to house smaller budget titles for "prestige and awards" much like Hi-Fi Rush.
-On August 12, 2024, South Korean publisher Krafton announced they had entered an agreement with Microsoft Gaming and Bethesda to revive and acquire Tango Gameworks in its entirety, which also included the transferral of the Hi-Fi Rush license.
+On August 12, 2024, South Korean publisher Krafton announced it had entered an agreement with Microsoft Gaming and Bethesda to revive and acquire Tango Gameworks in its entirety, which also included the transferral of the Hi-Fi Rush license.
 Microsoft retained the publishing rights to Tango Gameworks existing games with the exception of Hi-Fi Rush which was transferred to Krafton on November 14, 2025.